ixd-physical-computing/IxD-PhysicalComputing-22/Week-1/Practice-with-a-multimeter.md

 1. Practice [reading continuity](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/continuity)
 2. Practice [reading voltage](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/measuring-voltage)
  (use a battery instead of the power circuit board shown in the tutorial)
-3. Practice [reading resistor values with the multimeter](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/measuring-resistance) and a confirm by reading [resistor color code chart](https://en.wikipedia.org/wiki/Electronic_color_code)
+3. Practice [reading resistor values with the multimeter](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/measuring-resistance) and reading [resistor color code chart](https://en.wikipedia.org/wiki/Electronic_color_code).
+Did you read the same values?
 4. Now, find different kinds of objects and test their conductivity - the lower its resistance, the better conductor it is.
 Copper wires, for example, have very low resistance, and are thus excellent conductors.
-What about a fork or a belt buckle?
+But what about a fork or a belt buckle?
 What about your own skin, dry and wet?
 What about water?
 (Hint: try adding salt to it!)